btroop/btroop/README.md

-Worked on projects acoss a variety of operations, sales and marketing functions
--
--
 - Enabled organization to measure Agile performance and better manage project portfolio by designing, developing and delivering an enterprise-grade reporting suite built on Microsoft's Power Platform
 - Advanced org's Agile performance by coaching Scrum teams, building Agile curriculum and leading training initiatives
 - Improved client company's reach into customer growth segments by working across the organization to develop an aligned and orchestrated sales strategy